Volunteer with Us!

 Volunteer applications are now OPEN!

-To apply you MUST be a student in a Canadian post-secondary institution or a grade 12 student in a Canadian high school.
+Requirements: Must be a student in a Canadian post-secondary program, or a grade 12 student in a Canadian high school

 You don’t need any coding or programming experience to volunteer with us!